bowerth/datalayer-docker/README.md

 PS: If you need to change the Hadoop configuration, you will have to rebuild the Docker image.

-## Build

-Build your own docker image with `./zeppelin-docker-build`.

 # License

 Copyright 2015 Datalayer http://datalayer.io